When you arrive here in the UK, you may need to register with the police, depending on your nationality and how long you'll be here for.

 - I have made a mistake on the proforma, what can I do?

-You will need to do a complete a new proforma.
+You will need to complete a new proforma.
 The information has to be accurate.

 - Do I sign the proforma in ink?